Nikhil22/udacity-nanodegree-self-driving-car/writeup_template.md

 #**Finding Lane Lines on the Road**

- "My pipeline consists of 5 main steps:\n",
+ ### My pipeline consists of 5 main steps:,
-    "\n",
-    "1.
-Sanitize the image\n",
+    1. Sanitize the image
-    "    - Convert the image from RBG to grayscale. \n", "    - Apply Gaussian blurring \n",
+        - Convert the image from RBG to grayscale.,
+        - Apply Gaussian blurring,
-    "2.
-Extract the edges using the canny method and mask the triangular region \n", "    - For region masking, I did not want to simply hard-code the apex and left/right edge points.
-So, with some googling around and trial/error, I was able to generalize the region masking's apex, left/ and right coordinates.\n", "3.
+    2. Extract the edges using the canny method and mask the triangular region,
+        - For region masking, I did not want to simply hard-code the apex and left/right edge points.
+So, with some googling around and trial/error, I was able to generalize the region masking's apex, left/ and right coordinates, "3.
 Detect the lines using the Hough transform\n", "    - I found that values like rho, theta, etc where quite elastic to change.\n", "4.
 Extract the left and right lane markings\n",